Indecent Obsession: History

-In November 1989 Indecent Obsession issued their debut album, Spoken Words, which peaked at No. 28 on the ARIA Albums Chart.
+In November 1989, Indecent Obsession issued their debut album Spoken Words, which peaked at No. 28 on the ARIA Albums Chart.
 The album was co-produced by Ross Inglis (Tina Arena) and Szumowski; except individual tracks by Berry, MacKenzie, Mark Forrester and Jeremy Smith.
 Australian musicologist, Ian McFarlane, felt the album was "patchy, ranging from the polished synth-pop of 'Tell Me Something' to the contrived, melodramatic ballad 'Come Back to Me'".
 The group were marketed as a boy band and teen pop act: an image Coyne refuted, in November he told The Age's Caroline Milburn, "Say Goodbye' was not a wimpy song yet we have this pretty boy image ... our record company has pushed this teen image so radio won't play us ...
 I get frustrated when I'm not recognised as a musician".

-"Come Back to Me" appeared as the album's third single in January 1990 which reached the top 40.
-Also that month they toured Australia supporting United States pop singer-songwriter, Debbie Gibson.
+"Come Back to Me" was released as the album's third single in November 1989 which reached the top 40.
+In January 1990, they toured Australia supporting United States pop singer-songwriter, Debbie Gibson.
 Their fourth single, "Never Gonna Stop", peaked at No. 72 in February 1990.
 Early in 1990 "Tell Me Something" was picked up by US radio and peaked at No. 31 on the Billboard Hot 100; without the band travelling to the US.
 It reached No. 1 in Indonesia, No. 1 in Hong Kong, Top 10 in Japan and Top 10 in South Africa.
 "Come Back to Me" was also a number-one hit in Hong Kong.
 For international markets Spoken Words was repackaged as Indecent Obsession, which reached No. 148 on the Billboard 200.
 The band supported Kylie Minogue's 1990 Enjoy Yourself Tour of Australia, Europe and East Asia, and there was an attempt to launch them in the United Kingdom on the back of the profile generated by the tour.
 In the Asian region Indecent Obsession performed and released material under the shortened name of Obsession.